-During 2012 the tenements were subjected to a regional airborne FALCON gravity survey.
+During 2012 this tenement was subjected to a regional airborne FALCON gravity survey.
 This survey included not only gravity but also acquired magnetics and LIDAR high resolution elevation data.

-The line spacing was approximately 200m and is currently being processed and divided into individual tenements.
+The line spacing was approximately 200m and has been processed and divided into individual tenements.
 The data for these surveys has been submitted to the department.
-Approximately 101.8 line km of data acquisition fell withing these tenements.
+Approximately 77 line km of data acquisition fell on this tenement.